jsenv/jsenv-template-node-package/docs/commonjs_compat/commonjs_compat.md

 # CommonJS backward compatibility

-The codebase is written is esm and meant to used as such with the `import` keyword:
+The codebase is written in esm and meant to used as such with the `import` keyword:

 ```js
 import { getMessage } from "@jsenv/template-node-package"